-State-of-the art infrastructure and public facilities are being developed by the HCDA to spur new housing opportunities, community facilities, and increase business opportunities.
+State-of-the art infrastructure and public facilities have been developed by the HCDA to spur new housing opportunities, community facilities, and increase business opportunities.
 To date the State has invested over $225 million on improvement district projects in Kakaʻako.
 This major investment demonstrates the State’s long-term development commitment to Kakaʻako.

 In carrying out its mission, HCDA is contributing to Hawaiʻi’s economic development, education, and exposure to the culture and the arts; being sensitive to and supporting existing businesses and residents; and in the process, providing the most livable community and raising standards for new communities throughout the State of Hawaiʻi.